stollander33/docs/README.md

 RAPyDo can be approached from two very different perspectives: the user and the developer.

 The user usually interact with an already-existing RAPyDo-based project to deploy, monitor and manage one or more project installations.
-The developer creates a  RAPyDo-based project , customize the stack, implementens the endpoints.
+The developer creates a  RAPyDo-based project , customize the stack, implements the endpoints.

 Do you already have a RAPyDo-based project?
 You have to deploy it on a new server?
 Do you want to test an installation?
 Let's start with the [User Quick Start](docs/users/quick_start_users.md) and the [User Guide](docs/users/user_guide.md)